IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_COLLECTIBLE_INIT_FIRST

 Fires from the `MC_POST_PICKUP_INIT` callback on the first time that a player has seen the respective collectible on the run.
+For more details on how this is calculated, see the documentation for the `getCollectibleIndex` helper function.

 This callback is useful because collectibles will despawn upon leaving the room and respawn upon re-entering the room.
 Additionally, when playing as Tainted Isaac, the `MC_POST_PICKUP_INIT` callback will fire every time the item shifts.